- Indoor and Outdoor

 Yes, Plassey is wheelchair friendly and has accessible toilets.

-Plassey has not told us if they are fully pushchair friendly.
+No, Plassey have stated they are not pushchair friendly.

 Plassey has not told us if they are dog friendly.